How Do Garage Door Springs Work?

 Today's torsion spring system is a complex integrated system built around a torsion spring precisely wound on the job site to provide a counterforce to the garage door's weight.
 The torsion spring operates with the aid of bearing plates attached to the frame of the garage wall and cable drums positioned at each end of the garage door.

-The leverage created by this system helps offset and reduce the amount of force required to lift the heavy weight of a garage door by its garage opener.
-Less stress on the opener often leads to a longer-lasting opener.
+Not only is there more uniform force, the leverage created by this system helps offset and reduce the amount of force.
+Less stress and force on the opener can reduce future repair costs because torsion systems often lead to a longer-lasting opener.

 The diagram below shows the components of a typical torsion spring system.